 and looks up to see a sign on a building that says, Help Wanted.

 Such a sentence provides chapters of rich imagery that isn’t specifically stated.
-It doesn’t feel like "telling" because the author has made an effort to present something to the reader.
+It doesn’t feel like "telling" because the author has made at least an effort to present something to the reader.

 Last night we watched the first episode of a new Netflix series.
 The first half of the episode introduced us to every character's emotional problems by our having to listen to bitter arguing between them about issues that existed prior to the first episode.

-As a viewer, I must see characters' decisions and actions before I can decide how to feel about them.
-It's the job of the writers to persuade me to empathize with their characters by watching them go through life, not force me to bear piles of troubles with no information to go on.
+As a viewer, I must observe characters' decisions and actions before I can decide how to feel about them.
+It's the job of the writers to persuade me to empathize with their characters by watching them go through life, not force me to bear piles of troubles without actually seeing them do anything.
+In legal circles this is called hearsay.

 Instead of a character saying, “We’ve talked about this,” have the character stand up straight and say, “Honey, you need to do this because....”
 Now the reader can have some pride in the character.
 Now the reader can think, “I agree with her.
 Good for her!
 She has my support.”